 JANE LEE MCCRACKEN

-Where Did All the Animals Go?
+Artist and Where Did All the Animals Go?
 Project Founder

 Born in Edinburgh, Artist Jane Lee McCracken constructs intricate multi-layered Biro drawings, sculptures, installations and designs products.
 Her work explores loss generated by human destruction and is representational of both life's beauty and brutal reality.

-From the artwork she produces, the workshops she runs to the products she designs, Jane's art practice provokes consideration of the impact of 'loss'.
+From the artwork she produces, the workshops she delivers to the products she designs, Jane's art practice provokes consideration of the impact of 'loss'.
 She creates memorials of lives lived, both human and animal and ways of life and environments lost through war or environmental destruction, communicating individual loss beyond statistics.

 Jane's practice incorporates her philosophy of giving back to wildlife and human lives she highlights, without whom she couldn’t make her work. janeleemccracken.co.uk/